jordansrowles/LeanCorpus/docs/tutorials/searching/07-linq-queries.md

     .ToList();
 ```

-Without the source generator, construct `LeanQueryable<T>` directly with a field resolver:
+Without the source generator, construct with a field resolver:

 ```csharp
 var articles = new LeanQueryable<Article>(